 Root Cause Analysis Definition

-Root cause analysis (RCA) refers to the process of identifying the primary sources of equipment and production problems to eliminate future upsets.
+Root cause analysis (RCA) refers to the process of uncovering the primary sources of equipment, production, and system problems to eliminate future upsets.
 Instead of just focusing on “the symptom,” RCA focuses on:

 - Identifying the problem